eugene-eeo/xhr.js/README.md

 By default, **xhr.js** assumes that you are interfacing with JSON endpoints using JSON data.
-If you want to use other forms of data exchange you can turn it off by using:
+If you want to use other forms of data exchange you can turn JSON decoding and encoding off:

     xhr.get('/status', { raw: true });